-When considering the qualifications for a fool, the list is worth taking note of regarding a self-evaluation for how I respond to God.
+When considering the qualifications for a fool, the list is worth considering in regards to how we should respond to God.
 I certainly don’t want to be counted as a fool, although I know I have acted foolishly many times in life, I don’t want to be so oblivious to my condition that I miss the opportunity to become wise.

-- The fool says in his heart there is no God (Psalm 14:1).
+*The fool says in his heart there is no God (Psalm 14:1).
 Mind you, the fool may claim he knows God and may have even make up a god for his own liking, but when examined by God, his heart says otherwise.
 Atheists comprise this group of fools as well as every idolatrous worshipper of man made god’s on earth.
-The evidence for false religion all points to their faith being a travesty of delusion, when examining the evidence, their god’s all fall short for qualification and yet they refuse to change their allegiances for purposes that vary from tradition to familial ties.
-When they stand before God, they will see how foolish it was to trust in these fake belief systems for there is One Judge who will hold mankind responsible for all false belief, the evidence presents itself, the fool chooses to disregard it.
+The evidence for false religion all points to a faith founded in delusion.
+When examining the evidence for God, the gods of fools fall short and yet the fool refuses to change his allegiances for purposes that vary from tradition to familial ties.
+When the fool stands before God, he will see how foolish it was to trust in these fake belief systems.
+There is One Judge who will hold mankind responsible for all false belief, the evidence presents itself, the fool chooses to disregard it.

-- Fools do not deserve honor(Proverbs 26:8).
+*Fools do not deserve honor(Proverbs 26:8).
 When a fool is exalted the ones doing the honoring are usually in the same camp.
 Want to see fools honoring fools?
-Watch the Academy Awards show and see the Hollywood system that promotes godlessness and worldly values lift each other up on podiums and sing each other’s praises.
+Watch the Academy Awards show and see the Hollywood system that promotes godlessness and worldly values as they lift each other up on podiums and sing each other’s praises.
 There are many examples in this world of fools honoring fools, in politics, in education, and in the arts, the examples are seemingly endless.
 Why is honor not befitting a fool?
-True honor is given for nobility and that is reflective of righteousness.
-The righteous do not exalt themselves, that is what the Lord will do in the last days.
-When all we know comes to a conclusion, when the curse is cast away and the Lord reigns on earth, He will exalt His people to a place along with Him for eternity.
+True honor is given by God and is reflective of righteousness.
+The righteous do not exalt themselves, it is the Lord who will do that in the last days.
+When the Earth comes to it’s conclusion, when the curse is cast away and the Lord reigns on a new earth, He will exalt His people to a place along with Him for eternity.

-- Fools bring shame within their family(Proverbs 10:1).
+*Fools bring shame within their family(Proverbs 10:1).
 To watch a son or daughter progress into foolishness is like watching a terrible accident in slow motion.
 The people around them see the trouble coming but their counsel is not even considered.
-When a parent is asked concerning a wayward child, it only is with regret and shame they have to mention the exploits of their offspring.
+If a parent is asked about a foolish child, it only is with regret and shame they have to mention the path their kids have taken.
 People shake their heads, feel bad for them but they know it is a path of trouble that lays ahead.

 When we see how God deals with a fool, we see His love being expressed through trial and hardship.
 When God allows the fool to follow his folly, He is allowing that person to discover the error of his ways, in hopes that they might find the true life that is in Him.
 God’s love doesn’t diminish because the fool has gone his own way, He is patient with him and preserves his life for a season.

 1 Timothy 5:24 “Some men’s sins are clearly evident, preceding them to judgment, but those of some men follow later.”

-To know the path of peace is to know Jesus.
-You may have been through God’s grinding wheel of correction and if your hard heart became tender then you were made into the bread that gives life.
-Jesus is our life now.
-He gave of Himself that we we might be restored from a state of hopelessness to a position of honor.
+The wise know the path of peace is found only in Jesus.
+You too may have been through God’s grinding wheel of correction at one time and then your hard heart became tender when you were brought into the life that is only found at the feet of the Savior.